What corrections can be made

 You can apply for a birth registration correction when the information is wrong - for example if a mistake was made when recording a parent’s occupation.

 You cannot apply for a correction to show new information if circumstances change after you’ve registered your child’s birth, for example if you change your name after getting married again.

 However, you can apply to re-register the birth if the natural parents get married at a later date.

 Removing the wrong father’s details

-You can only apply to change who the father is if a DNA test proves (or a court order says) that the man named on the certificate isn’t the natural father.
+You can apply to change who the recorded father is if you can prove that the man named on the certificate is not the natural father of the child.
+Examples of proof include: